 Fastly and Cache Control Headers

-Fastly looks for caching information in each of these headers as described in our guide on configuring caching.
+Fastly looks for caching information in each of these headers as described in our documentation on cache freshness.
 In order of preference:

 When an object or collection of objects in the cache expires, the next time any of those objects are requested, the request is going to get passed through to your application.
 Generally, with a good caching strategy, this won't break things.
 However, when a popular object or collection of objects expires from the cache, your backend can be hit with a large influx of traffic as the cache nodes refetch the objects from the source.